csgames/CSGames-2024-PuzzleHero/challenges/misc/super-cs-games-3/writeup.md

 ## Write-up

-In tutorial level, go down the pipe when reaching the end
+In Level Gone Fishing, in the second part of the level.
+Using the double key on the left to open the doors.

 ## Flag

-`FLAG-SUPERM4R1OWORLD1SFUN`
+`FLAG-GHO5TSH1PK3Y`